johnstonskj/rust-financial/README.md

   workspace.
 * `cargo-command.sh` - executes a single Cargo command where the `--all` parameter is required for a workspace.
+* `cargo-lint.sh` - a script that will execute one or more style check tools (currently 'fmt' and 'clippy' are supported) based upon the `CARGO_LINTER` environment variable.
 * `cargo-publish.sh` - publish either a crate or a workspace; in the case of a workspace it has to publish each crate individually and in order.
+This can be controlled with the `CARGO_PUBLISH` environment variable.

 For example, the [.travis.yml](https://github.com/johnstonskj/rust-financial/blob/master/.travis.yml) file for this repo includes the following use of these wrappers.